richard-hartmann/fastcubicspline/README.md

 # fastcubicspline

-a fast cubic spline interpolator for equally spaced values and complex data
+A fast cubic spline interpolator for equally spaced values and complex data.

 # Why not using scipy's Cubic Spline?